Emil-Ey/ToDoList/README.md

 Frontend deployed on Vercel.

 ## Be Aware
-As I did not want to setup an actual email provider You should be aware of the fact that when inputting an existing on the forgot-password page you will be redirected directly to change  the password.
+As I did not want to setup an actual email provider you should be aware of the fact that when inputting an existing on the forgot-password page you will be redirected directly to change  the password.
 Therefore as a result of this anyone who knows your email can change your password.